-Over the years we’ve seen that oftentimes, artists are working in community without a network of support for themselves.
-Over these three days we dived into the challenges many are facing.
-We also tapped into the strategies artists use to do this work.
+Over the years we’ve seen that oftentimes, artists are working in community without a network of support.
+For three days we dived into the challenges many Artist Educators face.
+We also looked at the strategies they use to do this work.
 It was an outpouring of lessons, and we want to share a few in reflection.

 A space for Artist Educators

 Artist Educators work at intersections, not only of art and education, but also organizing, administration, advocacy, design and more.
 These intersections culminate into one of the greatest strengths of this work and make finding your way to this work difficult.
 It also makes it hard to find spaces that allow you to improve your craft as an Artist Educator or find peers to have conversations with about where the field is heading.